Easter Rising: Surrender

 On Saturday 29 April, from this new headquarters, Pearse issued an order for all companies to surrender.
 Pearse surrendered unconditionally to Brigadier-General Lowe.
 The surrender document read:

-The other posts surrendered only after Pearse's surrender order, carried by nurse Elizabeth O'Farrell, reached them.
+The other posts surrendered only after Pearse's surrender order, carried by O'Farrell, reached them.
 Sporadic fighting, therefore, continued until Sunday, when word of the surrender was got to the other rebel garrisons.
 Command of British forces had passed from Lowe to General John Maxwell, who arrived in Dublin just in time to take the surrender.
 Maxwell was made temporary military governor of Ireland.

 The Rising outside Dublin

-Irish Volunteer units mobilised on Easter Sunday in several places outside of Dublin, but because of Eoin MacNeill's countermanding order, most of them returned home without fighting.
-In addition, because of the interception of the German arms aboard the Aud, the provincial Volunteer units were very poorly armed.
+The Rising was planned to occur across the nation, but MacNeill's countermanding order coupled with the failure to secure German arms hindered this objective significantly.
+Charles Townshend contended that serious intentions for a national Rising were meagre, being diminished by a focus upon Dublin – although this is an increasingly contentious notion.

 In the south, around 1,200 Volunteers commanded by Tomás Mac Curtain mustered on the Sunday in Cork, but they dispersed on Wednesday after receiving nine contradictory orders by dispatch from the Volunteer leadership in Dublin.
 At their Sheares Street headquarters, some of the Volunteers engaged in a standoff with British forces.
 Much to the anger of many Volunteers, MacCurtain, under pressure from Catholic clergy, agreed to surrender his men's arms to the British.
-The only violence in Cork occurred when the RIC attempted to raid the home of the Kent family.
+The only violence in County Cork occurred when the RIC attempted to raid the home of the Kent family.
 The Kent brothers, who were Volunteers, engaged in a three-hour firefight with the RIC.
 An RIC officer and one of the brothers were killed, while another brother was later executed.
+Virtually all rebel family homes were raided, either during or after the Rising.